anirbansantra748/Guess_Country/peer-test-suite/README.md

 Usage:
 1. Clone and push to GitHub.
 2. Create a PR or push commits to trigger your analyzer.
-3. Inspect findings in your app / MongoDB.
+3. Inspect findings in your app / MongoDB..